 If they say yes to having a plan, then ask how they want to do it.
 “How were you planning to complete suicide?”

 This is where most people get really scared.
 They don’t ask because they don’t want to know.
 This is also where it’s tempting to start lecturing with those negative statements mentioned above.
 Don’t.
 Just listen.

 If they say yes, they are in crises mode and you’ll need to make critical decisions.
-First, remove any object they mentioned they wanted to use to complete suicide.
-Second, you’re going to find help immediately and absolutely not leave them alone.
+First, calmly secure any object they mentioned they wanted to use to complete suicide.
+Second, you’re going to find professional help immediately by taking them to the hospital if possible.
+Most of all, absolutely do not leave them alone.

 Tell them, “We need to call someone to help.
 Should we call your parents?
 If they are adults it might be family/friends/clergy/couselor?
 Who would you like to call?”

 As a friend or equal, you must include another responsible adult at this point.
 If they have a hard time thinking of who they can call, make suggestions which might include parents, school counselors, clergy or anyone they suggest as long as it’s a responsible adult.
 If they reject all your suggestions, then explain you love them and that you have to call someone and then make your choice.
 THEN DON’T LEAVE THEM ALONE.
 Police are the last resort.
 This is a good time to download the SafeUt app from your app store and initiate a session with them.

 So many kids don’t want their friends to be mad at them so they don’t tell anyone.
 Stop and consider how you will feel if they do die by suicide and you didn’t tell someone.
 I promise, you will be glad you called someone and they will get over it eventually.
 They may even thank you someday.